gpeter62/ESP_UniClock/README.md

 	- Hardver: (Schematics and board design by Zoltan Unferdorben are in "schematics" subfolder)
 	- Wemos D1 Mini (or any other ESP8266 modul) 160MHz or ESP32
 	- Drivers: SN74141 (multiplex or latch), MAX6921, MAX7219, MM5450
-	- Clock setup can be defined in clocks.h file (check it)
+	- Clock setup can be defined in clocks.h file (https://github.com/gpeter62/ESP_UniClock/clocks.h)
 ## Hardver schematics and PCB plans are found in schematics folder
 	- ESP32 Clock, 6x IN-11 VFD tubes
 	- ESP32 Clock, 6x Z573M/Z574M Nixie tubes